APMG/requiredemo/README.md

-This is a very simple test to introduce myself to require.js (http://requirejs.org/) and figure out how to use it with scrolling events, pjax, and the APMPlayer.
+This is at test project to introduce myself to require.js, grunt, bower, composer, and other deploy / architecture tricks.
+We are planning to use these tools to facilitate the MPRNews redesign.

 Setup
 =====

 Pre-requisites
 --------------
+* Local apache server with php 5.3 or higher, php 5.4.x preferred
 * [node / npm](http://nodejs.org/download/)
 * [composer](http://getcomposer.org/download/)